-This activity supports basic research on the fundamental interactions of neutrons with matter to achieve an understanding of the atomic, electronic, and magnetic structures and excitations of materials and their relationship to materials properties.
-Major emphasis is on the application of neutron scattering, spectroscopy, and imaging for materials research, primarily at BES-supported user facilities.
-Development of next-generation instrumentation concepts, innovative optics, novel detectors, advanced sample environments, and polarized neutrons are distinct aspects of this activity.
+This activity supports basic research on the unique interactions of neutrons with matter to achieve an understanding of the atomic, electronic, and magnetic structures and excitations of materials and their relationship to materials properties.
+Main emphasis is on the application of neutron scattering, spectroscopy, and imaging as major tools for transformational research, primarily at BES-supported user facilities.
+Development of next-generation instrumentation concepts and advanced tools for neutron scattering and imaging for materials research are distinct aspects of this activity.

-The neutron scattering activity will continue its stewardship role to foster growth of the US neutron scattering community in the development of innovative, time-of-flight neutron scattering and imaging instrumentation concepts and their effective utilization for transformational research.
-A continuing theme in the neutron scattering program will be the integration and support of materials preparation such as single crystals required to enable important experiments on correlated and complex materials.
-New investments will be made in the development and application of neutron scattering techniques to understand the effects of interfaces on the collective behavior of multi-component systems consisting of hard and soft matter, enabling transformational research for energy.
+The activity will continue its stewardship role to foster growth of the US neutron scattering community in the development of innovative, time-of-flight neutron scattering and imaging instrumentation concepts and their effective utilization for transformational research.
+It will support research addressing the effects of interfaces on the collective behavior of multi-component systems consisting of hard and soft matter.
+This program supports the development of novel approaches that will exploit the unique aspects of neutron scattering/imaging and in-situ capabilities to investigate materials with hierarchical structures and excitations in a wide range of length and time scales.

-Subprogram Contact: P. Thiyagarajan (Thiyaga), (301) 903-9706, p.thiyagarajan@science.doe.gov
+Subprogram Contact: P. Thiyagarajan (Thiyaga), (301) 903-9706, p.thiyagarajan@science.doe.gov Website: http://science.energy.gov/bes/mse/research-areas/neutron-scattering/

-Website: http://science.energy.gov/bes/mse/research-areas/neutron-scattering/